AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Trend_Channel.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a trend channel annotation controller.trendChannel({
+// create a Trend Channel annotation controller.trendChannel({
     xAnchor: '2007-01-07',
     valueAnchor: 28.92,